a-ma72/dragon/readme.md

 You can toggle between the modes using the `space bar` or the `return key`.

-On first launch, if no settings file exists, one signature and one logo object will be created as examples.
+When starting for the first time, if no settings file exists, a signature and a logo object are created as examples.
-Upon quitting the application, a settings file is saved in the program directory.
+When exiting the application, a settings file is saved in the program directory.

 The settings file contains all configuration values in JSON format and can also be edited manually.

-Placeable objects (signatures and logos) can be freely added to the "objects" list in the settings file.
+Placeable objects can be freely added to the "objects" list in the settings file.
 Supported logo image formats are SVG, PNG, BMP, JPG, Webp, TIF, and GIF.
-For GIFs, only the first frame is shown by default.
-To enable animation, set the object's "type" in the settings file from "Image" to "AnimatedGif".
+To show the first frame for GIFs only, change the object's "type" in the settings file from "AnimatedGif" to "Image".
 The `image_full_path` refers to the fully resolved location of the image, or relative to the current path from where the program was started.
 Missing parameters are filled with standard values, if possible.